Professor K. J. Ray Liu

 Office: 2232 Kim Building

-He also received various research and teaching recognitions from the University of Maryland, including Poole and Kent Senior Faculty Teaching Award and Outstanding Faculty Research Award, both from A. James Clark School of Engineering; Invention of the Year Award from Office of Technology Commercialization, as well as the George Corcoran Award for outstanding contributions to electrical engineering education from Electrical and Computer Engineering Department, and the Outstanding Systems Engineering Faculty Award in recognition of outstanding contributions in interdisciplinary research from Institute for Systems Research.
-Over the years, he has trained over 50 Ph.D. and postdoctoral students.
-He is honored as a Chair Professor of National Chiao Tung University, Taiwan, and an Advisory Professor of Northwestern Polytechnic University, Xi’an, China.
+He also received various research and teaching recognitions from the University of Maryland, including Poole and Kent Senior Faculty Teaching Award and Outstanding Faculty Research Award, both from A. James Clark School of Engineering; Invention of the Year Award (three times) from Office of Technology Commercialization, as well as the George Corcoran Award for outstanding contributions to electrical engineering education from Electrical and Computer Engineering Department, and the Outstanding Systems Engineering Faculty Award in recognition of outstanding contributions in interdisciplinary research from Institute for Systems Research.
+Over the years, he has trained over 60 Ph.D. and postdoctoral students, most of whom are active members of major universities and industrial institutions worldwide.

 Dr. Liu was the prime architect and proposer of IEEE Trans. on Information Forensics and Security, IEEE Journal on Selected Topics of Signal Processing, and IEEE Trans. on Multimedia.
 He has served as the General Chair of 2007 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), Hawaii; a Co-General Chair of the First APSIPA Annual Summit and Conference (ASC) in Sapporo, 2009; the Chair of Multimedia Signal Processing Technical Committee; Technical Program Chair of 2003 IEEE International Conference on Multimedia and Expo.
 He has delivered keynotes in various international conferences and workshops.
 He has been consultants to industry and also has served occasionally as expert consultant/witness for legal proceedings.
 In addition, Dr. Liu also served in the review panels of centers of excellence from various nations and agencies such as National Science Foundation and European Research Council.